mikewebkist/heospy/README.md

 ## Usage

-0. Install the package with `pip install heospy` (latest published release from pypi) or `pip install git+https://github.com/ping13/heospy.git` (if you want to use the latest git version).
+0. Install the package with `pip install git+https://github.com/mikewebkist/heospy.git` (if you want to use the latest git version).
 You can also download the source package and run `pip install .`.